Fox News Has Been ‘Getting People Killed For Years,’ Writer Says

 — Eric Boehlert (@EricBoehlert) March 15, 2020

 As noted by CNN, multiple people on the network compared the current coronavirus death toll to that of the seasonal flu and suggested that the novel virus is less harmful.
-Although CNN noted that some Fox News personalities — such as Harris Faulkner — spoke to doctors who gave “sound medical advice,” the majority of its coverage is allegedly aimed toward painting the response to the coronavirus as hysteric as opposed to reasonable.
+Although CNN noted that some Fox News personalities — such as Harris Faulkner — spoke to doctors who gave “sound medical advice,” the majority of its coverage is allegedly aimed toward painting the response to the coronavirus as hysterical as opposed to reasonable.

 In one example, Hannity compared the deaths from the coronavirus to those from the flu, even though he spoke to Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, the night before.
 During the appearance, Fauci told him that the COVID-19 mortality rate is 10 times higher than that of the common flu, suggesting that Hannity knew he was misleading the public about the danger of the virus.